-In the first instance, it is the licence-holder's responsibility to remedy unauthorised stockpiling of materials.
+In the first instance, it is the authorisation-holder's responsibility to remedy unauthorised stockpiling of materials.
 Section 51(1) provides that the EPA may use, realise or claim against the financial assurance for costs or expenses, or for loss or damage, incurred or suffered by the EPA or any other person in the event of:

-- the holder of the authorisation contravening a licence condition by or under the EP Act; or - failure by the holder of the authorisation to take specified action within a specified period.
+- the holder of the authorisation contravening an authorisation condition by or under the EP Act, or - failure by the authorisation-holder to take specified action within a specified period.